NBA To Create New “Fitness-to-Play” Panel Which Could Have Implications for Chris Bosh

-It is unclear why the players association would ever approve a process that could essentially end a player’s career, if withholding that approval would direct a player to a process that would not necessarily end the player’s career.
+It is unclear why the players association would approve a process that could essentially end a player’s career, if withholding that approval would direct a player to a process that would not necessarily end the player’s career.

 The players association can’t control whether a player is directed to one of the panels for long-term injury evaluation — that’s at the discretion of the team — but it can control which one.
 Its obligation is to the player.
-So it’s not readily apparent why would it ever choose the one that could end the player’s career.
+So it’s not readily apparent why would it choose the one that could end the player’s career.

 If so, would the NBA and players association even agree to allow the Heat to pursue the option anyway?

 If so, would the Heat be able to initiate the process prior to the start of the new CBA on July 1st?

 If not, would the Heat take the risk of delaying its application until the start of the new salary cap year, rather than simply apply at some point this salary cap year, to protect against the unlikely possibility that Bosh’s cap hit would ever return?
 If it did, would potential free agents entertain discussions with the Heat about a contract this summer if it is uncertain (even if decidedly likely) that the Heat will have the cap space to execute upon it?
 Would the Heat put its summer plans, and its future, at risk like that?